VFPX/Win32API/samples/sample_503.md

 * * *
 Worthy to read:
-<a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dnwui/html/msdn_icons.asp">Icons in Win32</a> by John Hornick, Microsoft Corp.
+[Icons in Win32](https://msdn.microsoft.com/en-us/library/ms997538.aspx) by John Hornick, Microsoft Corp.

 * * *
 The *bWidth* and *bHeight* members of the ICONDIRENTRY structure occupy 1 byte each.
 This effectively restricts sizes of icons to 1..255 pixels range.
 While there are no other restrictions, common icon sizes include 16, 32, and 48 pixels *square*.